ehmatthes/django-simple-deploy/integration_tests/README.md

 (venv)$ ./integration_tests/test_deploy_process.sh
 ```

-As noted in the above section, this will test against the latest pushed version of the current branch that's checked out.

 Testing the latest PyPI release
 ---

-To test the latest release on PyPI instead of the current branch, use the `-t pypi` argument:
+To test the latest release on PyPI instead of your local version of the project, use the `-t pypi` argument:

 ```
 (venv)$ ./integration_tests/test_deploy_process.sh -t pypi